dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 title: "Processing of Unrecoverable Errors in Swift"
 date: 2018-11-16T16:22:03+03:00
 draft: true
-description: "There are unrecoverable errors.
-We do special runtime checks to anticipate those errors and if that check fails we call fatalError(_:file:line), assertionFailure(_:file:line:) or other similar terminating function.
-In what circumstances what exact function should we call?"
+description: "Learn the Swift Standard Library analyzing its source code.
+We'll find out all the details about fatalError(_:file:line), assertionFailure(_:file:line:) and other similar terminating functions.
+And we'll understand in what circumstances what exact function we should call."
 ---

+## Preface: it's all about research approach

+This article is an example of how we can do a research of the Swift Standard Library functions behaviour building our knowledge not only on the Library documentation but also on its source code.

 ## Unrecoverable Errors

-All events which programmers call "errors" can be separated to two types.
+All events which programmers call "errors" can be separated into two types.

 * Events caused by external factors.
 Like network connection failure.
 * Events caused by programmer's mistake.
 Like reaching a switch operator case which should be unreachable.